Abbass-Hassan/StockTok/README.md

 ### Project Highlights

-- Paid likes act as investments — users can invest in videos they believe in.
+- Paid likes act as investments, users can invest in videos they believe in.
 - AI-powered suggestions recommend promising videos to help investors make smarter decisions.
 - Infinite video streaming with vertical scroll for a TikTok-style experience.
 - Users can upload and stream videos seamlessly with real-time playback.